12 Best Cordless Electric Mowers: Your Easy Buyer’s Guide

 The Greenworks 16-Inch Cordless Electric Lawn Mower is one of the highest-rated models online and it’s easy to see why: like other electric lawn mowers, this model is reliable, easy to use, and needs next to no maintenance.
 A simple push of the power button and you are ready to start cutting your grass.
 The 40v battery is easy to get in and out of the charger and the lawn mower.
 The handle folds down easily when finished for compact storage.
 There is a simple lever mechanism to adjust the mowing height.

 There is no automatic propulsion however the mower is light enough that you shouldn’t have any problem pushing it across your yard even through thicker grass at the beginning of a season.
 Noise level is about half as much as a standard gas-engine mower.
 Cutting power is impressive, able to easily take care of 10,000 square feet on one charge.
-While a charger and battery are included with the mower, I like to recommend the purchase of an additional battery just in case to avoid long waits between needed charges.
+While a charger and battery are included with the mower, you might think about picking up an additional battery to avoid long waits between needed charges.

 The Greenworks 16-Inch 40V Cordless Electric Lawn Mower is a great entry-level machine for small to medium homeowners that are looking to upgrade from that old gas-engine mower and get green.
 By the way, I’m a huge fan of the lime green color of this machine!